globalizejs/globalize/doc/api/date/parse-date.md

-## Globalize.parseDate( value [, formats] )
+## Globalize.parseDate( value [, patterns] )

-Parse a string representing a date into a JavaScript Date object, taking into account the given possible formats (or the given locale's set of preset formats if not provided).
+Parse a string representing a date into a JavaScript Date object, according to the given patterns (defaults to the locale's available preset patterns).

 ### Parameters